-Creating and designing a product isn’t enough.
-You need to ensure the product will function as it should after shipment and during routine use in the field.
-Even if you use the product in the same location, think of how a normal use environment would change from season-to-season.
+Creating and designing a product aren’t enough on their own.
+You need to ensure your product will function as it should after shipment and during routine use in the field.
+Even if the product in the continuously used in the same location, think of how much a normal use environment can change from season to season.
 As environmental stresses are applied, the physical and electrical characteristics of products can vary greatly.

 Vibration stresses can cause a loss of mechanical strength from fatigue, cracking, displacement, or the impairment of the product’s mechanical functions.
 This is true for both electrodynamic and repetitive shock vibration.

 Altitude, corrosion, and sand and dust tests are other environments that can be used to stress products, though they are less common.
 Altitude testing is usually combined with temperature-humidity testing to simulate airplane components or test items that will ship via air or be used in high altitude climates.
 Corrosion tests are performed to determine a material’s sensitivity and reactions to salt water spray, for example.
 Sand and dust tests place a product in a workplace and send puffs of sand and dust into the air to settle on the product to see how it reacts over time.

 By diversely and thoroughly stressing products, you can ensure your product will operate as intended in its normal use environment.
 Trying to replicate these stresses without the proper equipment can be a challenging undertaking with poor or disappointing results.
 Environmental test chambers and vibration shaker systems like the ones manufactured by Thermotron are essential to consistent and dependable results.